 The survey covers micro, small, medium-sized and large firms and it provides evidence on the financing conditions faced by SMEs compared with those of large firms during the past six months.
 In addition to a breakdown into firm size classes, it provides evidence across branches of economic activity, euro area countries, firm age, financial autonomy of the firms, and ownership of the firms.
 The first wave of the survey was held in June-July 2009.

 Part of the survey is run by the ECB every six months to assess the latest developments of the financing conditions of firms in the euro area.
-The more comprehensive survey, which includes the first wave of the survey, is run every two years, in cooperation with the European Commission.
+The more comprehensive survey has been run every year since 2013 (previously every two years) in cooperation with the European Commission.

-The anonymised microdata of the survey on the access to finance of SMEs is available for research purposes.
+The anonymised microdata of the Survey on the access to finance of enterprises are available for research purposes.
 Interested researchers need to fill in the confidentiality declaration form and email it to email@example.com.